AnaRonchel/TFM/README.md

 ## TADs boundaries enrichment analysis

 This directory contains the scripts used to calculate the overlap between peaks and TADs boundaries shown in section 4.2.2.
-The "data" directoy must contain a .domain file with TAD coordinates and "lost" and "retained" peaks bed files (obtained with the DiffBind_lost_vs_retained.R script).
+The "data" directoy must contain a .domain file with TAD coordinates and "lost" and "retained" peaks' bed files (obtained with the DiffBind_lost_vs_retained.R script).

 Scripts in this directory: